Dlyx24/Dlyx24/README.md

 - 👋 Hi, I’m @Dlyx24 (Hugo Alexandre)
-I have been working for a couple of years, started in 2018.
+I have been working since 2018 after I took my Bsc in Computer Science.

-I have been doing frontend development for a couple of years now, mainly using react written in Typescript.
+I have been doing frontend development for a few years now, mainly using react written in Typescript.
 I also touched on backend using Node, MySQL, GitHub Actions, Nginx and docker for small personal projects mainly for learning purpose.

 There is no magic, and because of this I like to know how things work inside the box.